DIY vs Professional Installation of Car Noise Reduction Materials

 • Wind Noise: At highway speeds, wind whistling around door seals and mirrors can be brutal.
 While not the primary focus of deadening mats, sealing gaps and adding mass helps.

 • Audio Quality: If you've got a decent stereo, sound deadening turns your car into a much better listening environment.
 Less ambient noise means your music shines through.
-I swear my cheap speakers sounded better after I finally did my doors right.
+Even cheap speakers sound better once the doors are done right.
 It can be done in existing cars, and it makes a world of difference.

 Making the Right Choice